jamesaffeld/f5-agility-labs-xc/docs/class4/module1/lab1.rst

 |

-This should prompt you for authentication and then open the Customer Edge node Admin portal.
+This should prompt you for authentication and then open the Customer Edge Node Admin portal.

 Type in the default username/password: